dchack/node-for-upload/README.md

 #use node upload file

-sometime we need some file(img) on a public server that we can access by our public app. yes, we can upload them by linux command, but when the user is not a developer.
+sometimes we need some recource on a public server that we can access by our public app. for example : advert image. so we may upload resource repeatability. as a developer, time is code! so I make this project for some people who want to upload resource and is incapable of linux cammand. we can build a web project for Operations team to upload for themself.

 use node.js to upload a file to server.

 ## Quickstart